kapilverma994/linux/Install_Node_NPM.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash

-Close and reopen your terminal or run source ~/.bashrc -Check list all the node version nvm list-remote
+Close and reopen your terminal or run source ~/.bashrc

--Install the any node version
+- Check list all the node version nvm list-remote

-nvm install 14.17.0
+- Install the any node version nvm install 14.17.0

--Select that version to use
+- Select that version to use
 nvm use X.XX.X